Shahzada (Taliban commander): Prior to United States invasion of Afghanistan

 A report by the U.N.
-Commission on Human Rights, identified a Mullah Shahzad Kandahari ("Kandahari" refers to Kandahar) as being involved in a massacre in Rabatak, in Samangan province.
-According to a human rights organisations, he was the commander of Khinjan front, north of Kabul, and it is alleged that he was responsible for the execution of thirty-one civilian detainees near the Rabatak pass in May 2000.
+Commission on Human Rights, identified a Mullah Shahzad Kandahari ("Kandahari" refers to hailing from Kandahar) as being involved in a massacre in Rabatak, in Samangan province.
+According to a human rights organisations, he was the commander of Khinjan front, north of Kabul, and was allegedly responsible for the execution of 31 civilian detainees near the Rabatak Pass in May 2000.
 The following year, in January 2001, following the Taliban recapture of Yakawlang in Bamyan province from the United Front, the U.N. alleged he was involved in the killing of several hundred civilians, including a U.N staff member and a number of aid agency workers.

 United States invasion of Afghanistan

 Following the United States invasion of Afghanistan, and the surrender of the Taliban forces holding Kunduz, in northern Afghanistan, Shahzada was captured by Northern Alliance forces on 26 November 2001.
 He pretended to be an innocent rug merchant captured by mistake and used a false name, Mohammed Yusif Yaqub.
 In reality, he had been a Taliban officer during the invasion.
 He was transported to Sheberghan Prison, where he was held for seven weeks, before being handed over to the United States at Kandahar.
 He was later transferred to Guantanamo Bay detention camp, arriving on 15 June 2002, where he was given the Internment Serial Number (ISN) 367.